Arts of Asia Fall 2023 Views from the Other Side

 Fee:

-$200 per person Society members; $250 per person non-members for the series.
-Advance registration must be received by SAA by Aug.
-18, 2023.
+Late Registration fees are $225 per person Society members; $300 per person non-members for the series.
+The advance registration deadline of Aug.
+18, 2023 is now past.
 We will only accept drop-ins for individual lectures in Samsung Hall on a space available basis.
 Drop-in fee is $20 per person per lecture.
-All in-person fees are after Museum admission.
+All in-person fees are after museum admission.

 Precious objects from far-away places have always been treasured and collected, prompting great curiosity about their origins and the identities of their makers.
 Advances in maritime technology at the beginning of the 15th century led to a veritable explosion of material and information exchange between distant nations.
 Christian Jesuit priests traveled to all parts of Asia, leaving behind visible legacies; at the same time, China emerged as the springboard for ideas and cultures that spread throughout Asia and beyond, while the Ottoman empire created artwork reflecting its intermediary position between East and West.